 Some of the newer types of boots contain neoprene and a better sole.
 These are boots such as Joules or Hunter and come in different styles and colours.
 Despite some of the pictures on the internet, these boots are no good in snow and ice.

-However, unless you spend a little more on lined ones, or on two pairs of purpose-made ‘welly socks’ they don’t offer much in the way of protection against the cold.
+However, unless you spend a little more on lined ones or two pairs of purpose-made ‘welly socks’, they don’t offer much in the way of protection against the cold.
 Cheap ones don’t usually last very long either…

 Walking boots for wet weather walking